laxuanlinh/thoughtmachine/vault_core.md

 ## Product library
 - Designed to provide configurable, feature rich smart contract using best practices
 - Testing libraries include unit test, integration testing and simulation
-- Clients have access to pre-built smart contracts ready to be deployed, can be easily configured to meet differnet
+- Clients have access to pre-built `Smart Contracts` ready to be deployed, can be easily configured to meet differnet
 - Smart Contract Framework provides the ability to cater the whole suite of lending solutions for all financial instutitions, banks ...
 - Interest rate can be configured to be accrual, fixed, variable rate, positive or negative rates
 - Support multi currency accounts, overdraft protection...